imaniclinic/healingwithfaith/README.md

 # ImaniClinic
 Redesign of the Imani Clinic Website.
 This is the redesign of the contact page.

+## Dependencies:
+- You need node.js and npm
+- Navigate to the project folder in terminal or command line
+- Run 'npm install' to get all additional dependencies
+- Run 'npm start' to start a local server
+- Open a browser and navigate to "localhost:5000" to see the project
+  - Go to "localhost:5000/<name_of_view>" to see whichever page you're looking for (ex: 'localhost:5000/contact')

 ## Key Features
 - The HTML for the contact page is located in `views/contact.handlebars`
 - All CSS styles and JavaScript are located in `public/css` and `public/js`